Golo Mann: Political engagement

-Mann had been wary of the left-wing student movement and the development of the so-called "extra-parliamentary opposition" (ausser parlamentarische opposition) in the 1960s and was to reproach Brandt as Chancellor for taking an insufficiently hard line against East German infiltration and domestic subversion.
+Mann had been wary of the left-wing student movement and the development of the so-called "extra-parliamentary opposition" (Außerparlamentarische Opposition) in the 1960s and was to reproach Brandt as Chancellor for taking an insufficiently hard line against East German infiltration and domestic subversion.
 Mann called the terrorist activities of the Red Army Faction "a new development in the phenomenon of civil war".

 It was nonetheless a shock to many when in 1979, with a post-script to the politician's hagiographic campaign book, Mann announced his support for Franz-Josef Strauß, the right-wing Chancellor candidate of the CDU/CSU.
 He sought to justify his choice as precautionary.
 Tax-supported welfare had advanced to the point at which it "greatly diminished the joy of making money" with potentially dire consequences for a future in which "more and more retirees" will depend, proportionately, on an "ever smaller number of productive workers".
 There was also need for a retrenchment in Ostpolitik.
 In Afghanistan the West had failed to contain the Soviet Union.
 Were he an American, Mann allowed that he would have voted for Reagan rather than Carter.

 Mann foresaw the reputational loss of embracing Strauss, a figure who, since the Spiegel Affair in 1962 had been a bete noir of liberal and left opinion.
 "I will have to pay for it", he wrote in his diary, as Kaiser Wilhelm did for his 'Daily Telegraph Affair'".

 In one of his last interviews, with Die Welt in 1991, Mann again alarmed his more liberal readers and colleagues by calling for restrictions on the constitutional provision for political asylum.
 To the suggestion that Germany should openly acknowledge itself as an immigrant country (Einwanderungsland), the man who had himself sought asylum abroad said "No, the boat is full".